dsccommunity/NetworkingDsc/README.md

 ## Known Issues

 ### xFirewall
-This error:
+The following error may occur when applying xFirewall configurations on Windows Server 2012 R2 if [KB3000850](https://support.microsoft.com/en-us/kb/3000850) is not installed.
+Please ensure this update is installed if this error occurs.
 ```
 The cmdlet does not fully support the Inquire action for debug messages.
 Cmdlet operation will continue during the prompt.
 Select a different action preference via -Debug switch or $DebugPreference variable, and try again.
 ```
-may occur when applying xFirewall configurations on Windows Server 2012 R2 if [KB3000850](https://support.microsoft.com/en-us/kb/3000850) is not installed.
-Please ensure this update is installed if this error occurs.

 ## Versions